savvasdalkitsis/uhuruphotos-android/README.md

 As mentioned above, a lot of features will soon be implemented before the full public release,
 mainly:

-* Local photo support.
-This will make UhuruPhotos a viable Google Photos alternative which can be used as your primary camera roll viewer.
 * Backup/Sync local images with LibrePhotos server.
 Take control of your data by never having to worry about photo backups.
 * Basic photo editing capabilities.